-If you find yourself craving grill marks on everything in the winter but can't make it out to the grill, this grill pan is for you.
+If you find yourself craving grill marks on everything in the winter but grilling outside isn't an option, this grill pan is for you.
 The cooking surface of the faux saute pan is grated and raised like a grill so you can have those lovely grill marks from the heat source all year long.

 Sure, you could use your regular cast iron pan, but this pre-seasoned cast iron grill pan adds just the right amount of smokiness on the stovetop.

 Turn it over for a smooth griddle surface that's perfect for doling out buttery pancakes.
 While Lodge also sells a cast iron square grill pan, the functionality of the reversible smooth griddle surface is too good to pass up.
 You might never use stainless steel cookware again once you set up this baby on the stove.